 - Push insulation away from the thermostat or remove it.

-- Replace the cover/insulation/access panels and turn breaker back on.
+- Replace the cover/insulation/access panels and turn the breaker back on.

 How to Check Your Water Heater Temperature